Direction for regular SIR encroaches on EC’s exclusive jurisdiction: Poll Panel tells SC

-NEW DELHI: The Election Commission (EC) has informed the Supreme Court that any directive to conduct special intensive revisions (SIR) of electoral rolls at regular intervals across the country would amount to an "encroachment" upon its exclusive constitutional domain.
+NEW DELHI: The Election Commission (EC) has informed the Supreme Court that any directive to conduct SIR of electoral rolls at regular intervals across the country would amount to an “encroachment” upon its exclusive constitutional domain.

+In a counter-affidavit filed in response to a plea, the EC asserted that it holds “complete discretion” over the policy and timing of electoral roll revisions, to the exclusion of any other authority.

 The EC maintained that it is empowered by the Constitution and relevant statutes to decide the nature and timing of revisions, whether summary or intensive, based on prevailing conditions.